patrickmlong/pycr/README.md

 <b>Command line</b>

     $ pycr -h
-    usage: pycr [-h] file_path experimental control
+    usage: pycr [-h] file_path control normalizer target

     positional arguments:
-      file_path     The path to a ct data (csv) for relative RNA quantification control       The name of your control group
+        file_path     The path to ct data (csv) for relative RNA quantification control       The name of your control group normalizer    The name of your normalizing reference transcript target        The name of your target transcript

     optional arguments:
         -h, --help    show this help message and exit

 <b>Input data dictionary</b>
 ```
 {column name:     type      description}